antmicro/fx2-sim/README.md

 FX2 SoC simulation using Migen and Litex.
 The 8051 CPU implementation uses Verilog sources from [turbo8051](https://github.com/freecores/turbo8051).

+## Development state

+The project is still a work in progess.
+Some part of the implementation is in other repositories.
+See notes in [DEVELOPMENT.md](./DEVELOPMENT.md) for more information.

 ## Setup

 To install required dependencies run the script `setup.sh`.